lilianhabib/pe-projects/journal.md

 ## Lesson 157: Medley week 1/6

 ### Standup
 * What is one thing you learned yesterday?
-The break was much needed.
 I reviewed Wordpress again and went over Post types and custom fields and output everything onto the page, though I did not finish the project because it was more for the purpose of reviewing the concepts learned.

 * Is there anything you are excited to learn?
 Today I am looking forward to getting into the challenges.
 For the E4P, I'm hoping to work on the Pizza Party and Self-Checkout exercises.